jhnns/rewire/README.md

 rewire adds a special setter and getter to modules so you can modify their behaviour for better unit testing.
 You may

-- inject mocks for other modules
+- inject mocks for other modules or globals like `process`
 - leak private variables
 - override variables within the module.

 rewire does **not** load the file and eval the contents to emulate node's require mechanism.
 In fact it uses node's own require to load the module.
 Thus your module behaves exactly the same in your test environment as under regular circumstances (except your modifications).

-Furthermore rewire comes also with support for various client-side bundlers (see [below](#client-side-bundlers)).
+Good news to all caffeine-addicts: rewire works also with [Coffee-Script](http://coffeescript.org/).
+Note that in this case CS needs to be listed in your devDependencies.

 [![Build Status](https://secure.travis-ci.org/jhnns/rewire.png?branch=master)](http://travis-ci.org/jhnns/rewire)
 [![Dependency Status](http://david-dm.org/jhnns/rewire/status.png)](http://david-dm.org/jhnns/rewire)